‘General Hospital’ Spoilers: Tracy Quartermaine’s Return To Port Charles Confirmed

 Earlier this week, rumors started to circulate among General Hospital fans suggesting that actress Jane Elliot might return as Tracy Quartermaine.
 Sometimes these rumors linger for a while before being confirmed.
 However, that isn’t the case this time.
-Jane is reprising her iconic role and a few spoilers about what’s coming up have now emerged.
+Jane is reprising her iconic role, and a few spoilers about what’s coming up have now emerged.

 Entertainment Weekly confirms that Jane is making a return to General Hospital as Tracy.
 Unfortunately, they did not share an exact air date for the first episode featuring the core Quartermaine character.
 However, they noted that viewers would first see Tracy pop up in Port Charles sometime in December.

 The first sneak peek shared by EW shows a glimpse of Tracy, but there is virtually no context included.
-Jane’s hair is styled in a short bob in a honey-blonde color, a more subdued style than the character often sported in her earlier days.
-She is wearing a simple cream top and necklace and she may be standing in a room at the Quartermaine mansion.
+Jane’s hair is styled in a short bob in a honey blond color, a more subdued style than the character often sported in her earlier days.
+She is wearing a simple cream top and necklace, and she may be standing in a room at the Quartermaine mansion.

 Tracy looks rather serious in this still shot as if she is listening to someone else talk and is preparing her retort.
 General Hospital spoilers indicate that Tracy returns to Port Charles for the holidays, but she may be back to shake things up with ELQ in some way as well.